 While gross profit margin establishes the overall profitability of a company, the contribution margin shows the gross profit contribution of a given product or group of products offered by the company.
 Gross margin is a group photo; contribution margins are individual snapshots.
 Contribution margin is calculated by first establishing the revenue derived from the sales of a particular item, next subtracting from that figure all direct production costs associated with that same item, then dividing the result by the revenue figure.

 Contribution Margin = (revenue from sales of an item - production costs for the item ) ÷ revenue from sales of the item

-What the contribution margin tells you is how profitable one item in a product line is in comparison with another.
+The contribution margin tells you is how profitable one item in a product line is in comparison with another.
 The contribution margin is an individual snapshot, taken close up.
-The benefits of contribution margin calculations are relatively straightforward: if an item's contribution margin, established as a percentage of profitability, ranks lowest in a company's product line, the firm can then address this particular product's issues, either by raising its price or by reducing in whatever ways possible the item's variable production costs or, if necessary, replacing that product with another product with a greater potential for profit.
+The benefits of contribution margin calculations are relatively straightforward.
+If an item's contribution margin, established as a percentage of profitability, ranks lowest in a company's product line, the firm can then address this particular product's issues either by raising its price or by reducing in whatever ways possible the item's variable production costs or, if necessary, replacing that product with another product with a greater potential for profit.

 Many years ago, The New Yorker ran a striking cartoon showing an executive on an airplane production line talking with his foreman, bewildered that he can't find the bottleneck that's delaying production and increasing his airplanes' costs.

 Above him, in a loft that we see (but that they do not), is an approximation of the figure in "Whistler's Mother."
 Behind her is a huge pile of aircraft seat cushions.
 In the foreground, we see her in the process of carefully hand-embroidering a single cushion.
 The airplane company's gross margin reflects the overall loss of profitability.
 The contribution margin tells us more about where and how the problem originates.

 The Bottom Line